 Cold Calling Objections: How to Handle Them In Sales Calls?

-Cold calling objections are part of sales.
-It’s a given.
 But even today, the biggest dilemma for sales reps is, how to handle objections in sales calls.

 The best way to deal with it is not to avoid it but to master the art of handling it tactfully.